Biden urges Western unity on Ukraine amid war fatigue

 As for the idea of price caps on energy, Michel said, “we want to go into the details, we want to fine-tune … to make sure we have a clear common understanding of what are the direct effects and what could be the collateral consequences” if such a step were to be taken by the group.

-Biden and other leaders will announce the first projects to benefit from what the U.S. sees as an “alternative to infrastructure models that sell debt traps to low- and middle-income partner countries,” Kirby said.
-The projects are also supposed to help advance U.S. economic competitiveness and our national security,” he said.

-After the G-7 summit concludes on Tuesday, Biden will travel to Madrid for a summit of the leaders of the 30 members of NATO to align strategy on the war in Ukraine.

 Superville reported from Telfs, Austria and Moulson from Garmisch-Partenkirchen, Germany.
-Associated Press writers Jill Lawless in London and Geir Moulson in Elmau, Germany, contributed to this report.
+Associated Press writer Jill Lawless in London contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.